Adam "The Wrecker" Ferrara, Tanner "The Driver" Foust, and Rutledge "The Expert" Wood.

 "Fast In Florida" comes down to a mad dash between Adam and Tanner.
 Adam wins by about one second.

-Drives Like Crazy: Adam is actually subtitled "The Wrecker" in the opening sequence.
+Adam is actually subtitled "The Wrecker" in the opening sequence.
 Notably, the actor/comedian is the only one of the hosts for whom cars and driving are a hobby, not a job.
+The sobriquet comes from the fact that Adam's solutions to the various challenges the hosts face tend to involve the most direct solutions, brute force, or both.

 Donut Mess with a Cop: In the cop car episode, the first stage of the ultimate challenge is spinning donuts for as long as it takes to eat two donuts.